-You will not get such speed if you collaborate with a traditional outsourcing agency because they need much more time to set up each stage.
+Employers will not experience such speedy organization by collaborating with a traditional outsourcing agency because they need much more time to set up each stage.

-There will not be any third party intermediary between you and your offshore software development team that you hire via YouTeam.
-You will be able to directly interview the developers and communicate with them during the project.
-However, if you still need an external project manager, product manager, or account manager, we can help you with that.
+There are no third-party intermediaries between the company and their offshore software development team hired via YouTeam.
+Employers are able to interview the software engineers and communicate with them directly during the project.
+However, if an external project manager is still needed, we can help with that.

 The Bottom Line

-Eastern European countries are now the new offshore software development paradise due to the following reasons:
+Eastern European countries are now the new offshore software development paradise because of:

 - Convenient location and time zones.
-The East European countries have a little time zone difference with the UK and acceptable time zone difference with the United States.
+The Eastern European countries have a small time difference from the UK and an acceptable time difference from the United States.

-However, despite all of the advantages, outsourcing to Eastern Europe can pose the following risks:
+However, despite the advantages, outsourcing to Eastern Europe can pose the following risks:

-- Bad quality of work delivered.
+- Low-quality work.
 It is difficult to thoroughly pre-vet a developer or webshop and make sure that they are the best fit for your project.

-- Developers tending to stop responding or leave.
-The developers can either leave the webshop because of unfavorable working conditions—which is not your fault but the web shop’s – or just stop responding if they are freelancers.
+- Developers tend to stop responding or leave.
+Developers can either leave the webshop because of unfavorable working conditions—which is the dev shop’s fault—or just stop responding if they are freelancers.

-- Too many hours billed.
-If your offshore software development team bills you on an hourly basis, you risk that they bill more hours than they have actually worked.
-Therefore, it is recommended that you always insist on a fixed price contract.
+- Overbilling.
+If an offshore software development team bills hourly, companies run the risk of being billed for more hours than they have actually worked.
+Therefore, it is recommended that employers insist on fixed-price contracts.

 - Data leaks.
-If you do not sign an NDA with your developers, it may appear that your sensitive data and trade secrets are leaked to the web.
+Without a signed NDA with developers, a company’s sensitive data and trade secrets are more likely to be leaked.

 - Complicated payment and money transfers.
-When transferring the payments overseas, you may run into such issues as double currency conversion, hidden exchange fees, or even falsified invoices.
+When transferring payments overseas, companies may run into issues such as double currency conversion, hidden exchange fees, or even falsified invoices.

 - Complicated taxation.
-If you are based outside Eastern Europe, you may become confused with the local taxation system, so it is important that you know who you pay money.
+For companies based outside of Eastern Europe, the local taxation system can be very confusing, so it is important to know who is getting paid.

-All of the above issues can be prevented and solved with YouTeam—a unique tech talent marketplace – and here’s how:
+All of the above issues can be prevented and solved with YouTeam—a unique tech talent marketplace.
+Here’s how:

-- Strict pre-vetting of the developers and web shops ensures the top quality of work delivered.
+- Strict pre-vetting of the software engineers and software development shops ensures top-quality work.

-- The developers that you hire are officially employed by web shops and have all of the necessary working conditions, so there is a very little chance that they will leave the project.
+- The developers hired are officially employed by IT companies and have all of the necessary working conditions, so there is very little chance that they will leave the project.

-- You pay for offshore software development services via our platform by using a payment method that is most convenient for you, and we handle the rest of the process.
-Moreover, you can get a full refund in case of dissatisfaction with the deliverable.
+- Payment for offshore software development services are paid via our platform by using the most convenient payment methods, and we handle the rest of the process.